 If you are moderately apprehensive, or if you have a child who is very young, is unusually apprehensive, or has special needs, then conscious sedation may allow you or your child to more easily receive the dental care needed.
 It will calm you and will reduce the anxiety or discomfort associated with dental treatments.
 You or your child may be quite drowsy, and may even fall asleep, but will not become unconscious.

 There are a variety of different medications that can be used for conscious sedation for you or for your child.
-Dr. Duncan will prescribe the medication best suited for your overall health and dental treatment recommendations.
+Your dentist will prescribe the medication best suited for your overall health and dental treatment recommendations.
 We will be happy to answer any questions you might have concerning the specific drugs we plan to give to you or to your child.

 You can be perfectly relaxed during your trip to the dentist, even while undergoing treatment!
 For the fastest and most dramatic results, Antlers Family Dentistry offers IM and/or IV sedation dentistry.
 Safe for adults, teens and children, this treatment is designed to relax you and make you more comfortable for complicated dental procedures.
 This method allows you to become relaxed at a much faster rate than with other sedation methods.